-Suspected to be mentally unstable, this man is often spotted lurking in Aarey Colony’s forests at night, when he steals water, clothes, utensils or anything that local residents leave outside; he carries sharp and dangerous items, with which he threatens anyone who dares to confront him
+Suspected to be mentally unstable, this man is often spotted lurking in Aarey Colony’s forests at night, when he steals water, clothes, utensils or anything that local residents leave outside

 For the past few months, Aarey Milk Colony has been living in terror of this nighttime prowler who attacks anyone who crosses his path.
 No, it’s not a leopard that local residents are losing sleep over, but an unidentified man who skulks about Aarey’s forested patches with sharp and dangerous weapons, and helps himself to clothes, utensils, food or anything left outside by the locals.
 Suspected to be mentally unstable, the man charges at anyone who confronts him, and threatens locals with knives, broken glass bottles and metal rods.

 Seen in this still from the camera trap footage, this man has been spotted lurking around Aarey Colony’s woods - wearing nothing but underpants and an open jacket, he steals from local residents and threatens them with sharp and dangerous weapons

 Three days ago, he vandalised the New Zealand Hostel, breaking the windowpanes there so he could steal utensils and water.
 Taking note of the threat to residents’ lives, the Aarey CEO’s office will now inform the local police about the man, so he can be moved out of the forest and provided the necessary treatment.

 A resident of Vanichapada, Chandu Jadhav recently returned home to find utensils, chairs and a few other items missing.
 He went in search of the culprit along with a group and encountered the man, who threatened them with a broken glass bottle but then ran away